entreprise7pro/dxproject/README.md

+# dxproject
+d=drupal
+x=WxT
+project=project to fork
-# dxproject (d=drupal, x=Drupal 9 or Drupal 10 and eventually future core versions, project=project)
+(WxT with Drupal 9 / Drupal 10 and eventually future core versions)

 This project requires entreprise7pro/dxbase https://github.com/entreprise7pro/dxbase (from packagist) which brings in the wxt distribution along with carefully curated core patches and also contrib modules that are very good to use with wxt.
 A lot of attention to detail and work was done to ensure that these items help build a very strong site.